jaypal1046/dead_code_analyzer/README.md

 - Run with --verbose flag to see detailed usage information
 ```

-Would you like a chart to visualize the summary statistics (e.g., unused elements breakdown)?
-If so, I can generate a pie chart showing the distribution of unused classes, functions, and variables.

 ## Integration with CI/CD

 You can integrate this tool into your CI/CD pipeline to identify dead code automatically: